shawon1fb/EasyXConnect/README.md

 ```
 # EasyXConnect

-EasyConnect is a Swift package that simplifies HTTP requests, including multipart data uploads.
+EasyXConnect is a Swift package that simplifies HTTP requests, including multipart data uploads.
 It's designed for developers who want an easy-to-use solution for interacting with RESTful APIs, with a focus on simplicity and robust error handling.

 ## Features